 Alternatively, you can learn to approach mistakes and rejection positively, and see them as learning experiences or opportunities for feedback instead of just burying them into the back of your mind or constantly reliving the pain.
 Your setbacks are not an indicator of your future success!

 Putting resilience to work

-Now that you’ve started cultivating a resilient mindset, how do you make it work for you in your career planning, especially now that the world is a very different place from what it once was even four months ago?
+Now that you’ve started cultivating a resilient mindset, how do you make it work for you in your career planning, especially considering the “new normal”?

-But you can also turn your attention to picking up more skills to ensure career resilience as well.
-If you find out that the industry you want to enter requires certain skills or knowledge you don’t currently have, don’t throw your hands up in defeat!
-Take the time to go for courses or read up on those topics to add to your repertoire.
+If you’re looking at career resilience, you can turn your attention to picking up more skills.
+So, if you find out that the industry you want to enter requires certain skills or knowledge you don’t currently have, take the time to go for courses or read up on those topics to add to your repertoire.
 These courses don’t have to be long ones – in fact, there are six-hour courses on popular sites such as Coursera.

-So if you’re facing rejection, give yourself some time to grieve, regroup, and clear self-defeating scenarios from your mind before moving on, both stronger and wiser.
+On the other hand, if you’re facing rejection, give yourself some time to grieve, regroup, and clear self-defeating scenarios from your mind before moving on, both stronger and wiser.
 Remember, you are not defined by the words “We regret to inform you”.
-Being resilient is having the will to be better than that.
+Being resilient is having the will to be better than that!

 The bottom line is, learning to approach your career journey with a resilient mindset is a key part of staying employable – whether during uncertain times or stable ones.
 Make it a point to keep practising it every chance you get, and see the difference it makes in terms of how you think about yourself – both as a person and a professional!